 Maybe you’ve tried to get organized before and it didn’t work out.
 Maybe your family doesn’t have faith that you’ll be able to do it this time and you feel like you’ve failed before you’ve begun.
 It is time to stop letting past mistakes haunt you.
 To move on, you are going to have to forgive yourself and others, and then try again.
 The best way to start this exciting journey is to hold a family meeting.

 Anyone living in your household should be at this meeting.
 Gather everyone together at the table or in the living room.
 First, before you say anything else, apologize sincerely for your part of the problem.
 Absolutely do NOT point fingers and blame anyone else.
 Nothing will ruin a family meeting faster than everyone feeling defensive and putting up walls.
 This is about YOU, not them.
 Be humble and real.
 We all have talents and we all have weaknesses.
 Families rally and support each other through our best and worst.
 Tell your family that you are still learning new things and always trying to improve.
-Do not tell them that it would be easier for me to be the perfect mom/wife if they were the perfect kids/husband.
+Do not tell them some version of “it would be easier for me to be the perfect mom/wife if they were the perfect kids/husband.”

 My husband does this thing with our kids that I think is genius.
 When there has been a fight or an incident that leads to lots of ruffled feathers, he has everyone explain what happened, but they are only allowed to say their part and only what they did or said, including what they could’ve done differently.
 If they start to say “because so-and-so …” he will stop them and redirect them to only tell their part.